shifqu/django-telegram-app/docs/tutorials/write-tests.md

 As you could already see, the testing class is quite standard Django.
 The `TelegramBotTestCase` comes with some helper functions and properties.
 - send_text: Effectively send a text to the bot
-- click_on_text: Simulate a button click to the bot
+- click_on_button: Simulate a button click to the bot
 - last_bot_message: Property that returns the text of last message the bot sent

 !!! note